alexellis/derek/GET.md

 ### Configure stack.yml:

 This is where Derek finds the details he needs to do the work he does.
-The main areas that will need to be updated are the `application` and `customer_url` variables.
+The main areas that will need to be updated are the `application_id` and `customer_url` variables.
 The gateway value may also need amending if the gateway is remote.

 ```yaml
 provider: